 - Production (10 + Performers and have a theme or tell a story…extended time limit)

-NEW Our Policy on Teachers/Professionals competing: This is a sensitive issue, however this is our policy.
+Our Policy on Teachers/Professionals competing: This is a sensitive issue, however, this is our policy.
 WE OFFER AN ELITE DIVISION…Any routine Solo, Duet/Trio, or Group with a teacher in the routine must compete in the ELITE DIVISION, this is regardless of average age.
 ELITE DIVISION will have its own top score awards separate from other divisions, but will not have levels.
 Teachers may be in Production Numbers with no restrictions on age division.
 We will treat each situation individually and our decision will be final.
 When in doubt please ask!
 By Dance Machine Productions policy a Teacher/Professional is anyone who has graduated high school and is paid to teach/choreograph classes/solos/duet/trios.

 Overall Age Divisions